Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/02/adding-an-ncover-target-to-msbuild-to-get-code-coverage.md

 </PropertyGroup>
 ```

 The next step is to get all projects from the solution file and then extract from that collection a list of test projects.
-In this example, all test projects end with the word “Test”, so you can use a regular expression to extract test projects from the wider list of projects.
+In this example, all test projects end with the word "Test", so you can use a regular expression to extract test projects from the wider list of projects.

 ```xml
 <Target Name="GetProjectSets">